On this page:

 In lieu of in-person attendance, members of the public may submit their comments using the webform, and indicating the agenda item number they wish to submit their comment for.
 Instructions for word limitations and deadlines are noted on the webform.
 On the webform, members of the public should select Arts & Culture Commission (even if the public comment is for a Commission for Arts and Culture Committee meeting).

 The public may view the meetings on YouTube.
-Click here to view meetings at their scheduled time.

 The Community Forest Advisory Board meets the second Wednesday of each month from 10 to 11:30 a.m.
 The public may view the meetings online at their scheduled time.